UniSwarm/uDevkit-SDK/support/README.md

 ## robot

-Robot support is the highest hardware support level for RTProg.
+Robot support is the highest hardware support level for uDevkit-SDK.
 It includes a board, mecanical properties and sensors of the robot.

 You can only define one robot in your project but it is optionnal.
 If you